Teerutpan/Cyclistic-Analysis-Project/README.md

-# Cyclistic Data Analysis Project
+# Cyclistic Data Analytics Capstone Project
 This is my first data analysis project from Google Data Analytics Course from Coursera.

 ## Introduction